🚚 Free Shipping on Orders Over $99*

 1.4 Lastly, the X Series features multiple upgrades that aren't readily apparent.
 The motor system has been upgraded with a new suspension system.
 This new design provides more isolation between the motor (a source of unwanted vibrations) and the turntable's drive mechanism.

-The turntable feet have been completely re-designed and represents a major uprgrade.
+The turntable feet have been completely re-designed and represents a major upgrade.
 The new design takes notes from after-market style upgrades, with improved dampening characteristics (uses similar aluminum / TPE material combination as the counterweight) and the ability to be individually leveled (a leveled turntable offers more accurate playback)

 Pro-Ject X Series Motor + Feet